molecule/molecule.github.io/_post/conference-submission-notes.md

         subTitle: Creative Heuristics in the Wild
         notes: Significantly reworked versions of the rejected CHI'21 paper (submission x), now split into two papers.
 We were consistently getting feedback that the story was too messy but we had so much cool stuff to talk about so we wrote two full papers each with an entirely separate focus.
 R4 - 2, R3 - 1.5, R1 - 3, R2 - 2.5.
         icon: /src/img/icon-noun_X_1890803.png
         finalResult: Started life in 2019 (submission 10), then heavily reworked for CHI'20 (submission 13).
-Split into two papers with a different focus (submission 16 and this submission), which went through revisions rounds at CSCW'21 where one was accepted (submission 21) and the other rejected (submission 23).
+Split into two papers with a different focus (submission 15 and 16), which went through revisions rounds at CSCW'21 where one was accepted (submission 21) and the other rejected (submission 23).
 CnC'22 will probably be the last attempt (submission 28).
+FINALLY accepted!!
+5th time's the charm.
     -
         submissionNum: 14
         conference: CHI'21